Gerald Ford: NOT DEMOCRATICALLY ELECTED

-Yet in the almighty USA, a man named Gerald Ford succeeded in becoming Vice President, and later, President of the United States without ever having been elected.
+A case in point would be Gerald Ford (1913-2006), a man who succeeded in becoming Vice President, and later, President of the United States without ever having been elected.
 Not a single American cast their vote for the appointed President Ford, Commander in Chief and leader of the free world, in 1974.

 In his only legitimate race for the Presidency in 1976, he was defeated by Jimmy Carter, and soon withdrew to a long retirement of golf and leisure.
 The lavish Gerald R. Ford Presidential Library & Museum, operated by the federal government with funds paid by U.S. taxpayers who never elected him, sits in his boyhood hometown of Grand Rapids, Michigan.
 As Ford admitted in a nationwide address immediately following his taking the oath of office on August 9, 1974:

-"I am acutely aware that you have not elected me as your President by your ballots, and so I ask you to confirm me as your President with your prayers. ...I have not campaigned either for the Presidency or the Vice Presidency.
+Gerald Ford being sworn in as President "I am acutely aware that you have not elected me as your President by your ballots, and so I ask you to confirm me as your President with your prayers. ...I have not campaigned either for the Presidency or the Vice Presidency.
 I have not subscribed to any partisan platform.
-I am indebted to no man, and only to one woman--my dear wife--as I begin this very difficult job.
+I am indebted to no man, and only to one woman—my dear wife—as I begin this very difficult job.

 I have not sought this enormous responsibility, but I will not shirk it."

-What was Gerald Ford's view of the coup against the popular, democratically elected leader of Iran, Dr. Mohammad Mossadegh?
-Here are his words during a speech at Missouri University on February 23, 1968, during the era of another appointed, unelected President, Lyndon B. Johnson:
+What was Gerald Ford's view of the coup against the elected leader of Iran, Dr. Mohammad Mossadegh?
+Here are his words during a speech at Missouri University on February 23, 1968:

 "Look at the Democratic record and compare it with the previous Republican record.